pro-visu docs

 CLI reference

-The showcase commands — init, generate, list, and reset — and their flags.
+The pro-visu commands — init, generate, doctor, and list — and their flags.

 pro-visu init